Peace Wave 2023

-International Peace Bureau and World BEYOND War are planning a second-annual 24-hour peacewave on July 8-9, 2023.
-This is a 24-hour-long Zoom featuring live peace actions in the streets and squares of the world, moving around the globe with the sun.
+International Peace Bureau and World BEYOND War held the third-annual 24-hour peacewave on June 22-23, 2024.
+This was a 24-hour-long Zoom featuring live peace actions in the streets and squares of the world, moving around the globe with the sun.
+There was a live Q&A section on Zoom for the last 10 minutes of each hour.

 Part 01 (13:00 to 15:00 UTC):